hisr2024/BhriguWelt/backend/README.md

 source .venv/bin/activate
 pip install -r requirements.txt export PYTHONPATH=src  # keep set for CLI, API, and tests

+> **Optional Swiss Ephemeris:** For full astronomical precision, install
+> `pyswisseph` separately when PyPI access is available.
+The package is not in
+> `requirements.txt` so test environments without binary wheels can rely on the
+> deterministic pure-Python fallbacks baked into the calculation engine.
 ```

 ### CLI usage